 The main joint in the shoulder is formed by the arm bone and the shoulder blade.
 The joint socket is shallow, allowing a wide range of motion in the arm.
 The rotator cuff is made up of 4 muscles that surround the arm bone.
-This cuff keeps the shoulder steady as the arm moves.
+This cuff keeps the shoulder steady as the arm moves, especially to the side or over your head.

 The supraspinatus muscle rests on top of the shoulder.
 Its tendon travels under the bone on the outside of the shoulder (the acromion).
 This tendon is the one most often injured because of its position between the bones.
 As the tendon becomes inflamed (sore and swollen), it can become pinched between the 2 bones.
 The sac of fluid that cushions the tendon can also be irritated and swollen.